safetyAI/ChatSafetyAI/csai_azure_container_apps_diagnostics.md

    - `CSAI - Scaling and resource metrics`

 Saved queries can then be reopened from the **Queries** interface.
+Make sure that default query pack is loaded (can be enabled in the Queries hub window)

 Users need **Log Analytics Contributor** to save / edit queries and **Log Analytics Reader** to view and run saved queries.